Ross Mirkarimi: 2015 campaign for re-election

 In June 2014, Mirkarimi filed papers to run for re-election in 2015.
 He didn't send out press releases to alert the press he was running.
 He ran against Vicki Hennessy, who served as interim sheriff when Mirkarimi was suspended from his post as Sheriff in 2012.
 In March 2015, Mirkarimi failed to receive the endorsement of the hundred-member San Francisco Sheriff's Managers and Supervisors Association, only seven of whom voted to endorse him.
 In an article titled "S.F.
 Sheriff Mirkarimi reeling from scandal over forced fights," the San Francisco Chronicle suggested that Mirkarimi would have difficulty being re-elected in light of recent scandals in the Sheriff's Department — an escaped prisoner and a report that deputies in San Francisco County Jail had forced prisoners to fight each other for the guards' amusement.
 Mirkarimi lost his bid for re-election to Hennessey on November 3, 2015, receiving 38% of the vote, while Hennessey received 62%.

+During the campaign, Mirkarimi started wearing the brown official uniform of a San Francisco sheriff's deputy, about which Willie Brown wrote in his San Francisco Chronicle column, "And by the way, Ross, that uniform you’ve been wearing was last used by an actor portraying Haile Selassie in a grade-B movie."